JPEG XS: Features

-Relying on these key features, JPEG XS is suitable to be used in any application where uncompressed content is now the norm, yet still allowing for significant savings in the required bandwidth usage, preserving quality and low latency.
-Among the targeted use cases are video transport over professional video links (like SDI and Ethernet/IP), real-time video storage, memory buffers, omnidirectional video capture and rendering, and image sensor compression (for example in cameras and in the automotive industry).
-Typical compression ratios go up to 10:1 but can also be higher depending on the nature of the image or the requirements of the targeted application.
-JPEG XS favors visually lossless quality in combination with low latency and low complexity, over crude compression performance.
-Hence, it is not a direct competitor to alternative image codecs like JPEG 2000 and JPEG XL or video codecs like AV1, AVC/H.264 and HEVC/H.265.
+Relying on these key features, JPEG XS is suitable for any application where uncompressed content is the norm, yet still allowing for significant savings in the required bandwidth usage, preserving quality and low latency.
+Among the targeted use cases are video transport over professional video links (like SDI and professional video over IP), real-time video storage, memory buffers, omnidirectional video capture and rendering, and image sensor compression (for example in cameras and in the automotive industry).
+JPEG XS favors visually lossless quality in combination with low latency and low complexity, over data reduction through compression.
+It is not a direct competitor to alternative image codecs like JPEG 2000 and JPEG XL or video codecs like AV1, AVC/H.264 and HEVC/H.265 which tend to focus on compression efficiency.